pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 - Do I know this serial number?
 - Has this serial number already been provided by someone else?

-And if they don't know the 4711, they know there is **no double-spending** on that.
+And if they don't know the 4711, they know there is <span style="color:red">**no double-spending**</span> on that.

 Is the signature valid?
 Is that really my signature?
 Yes.
 And only then you get 10 euros.

-So the bank is then actually transferring the 10 euros to you and this was just something like a... in German you would say "Schuldschein" or something like that, that has been completely digitally represented and being exchanged between us.
+So the bank is then actually transferring the 10 euros to you and this was just something like a... in German you would say <span style="color:red">**"Schuldschein"**</span> or something like that, that has been completely digitally represented and being exchanged between us.

 So that was the first approach of doing that.